 Cortisol effects immune system function through suppressing your white blood cells ability to effectively work and do their job.
 Chronic stress can actually act as a signal to stop immune system cells in their track.

-In short bouts of stress cortisol can actually stimulate immune system activity, which is good.
+In short bouts of stress, cortisol can stimulate immune system activity, which is a good thing.
 But long term, prolonged exposure to stress does the opposite and wreaks havoc on your immune system by increasing overall inflammation and decreasing immune system activity.

-Good examples of prolonged exposure to mental or physical stress and its effects on immune system function are college / university kids around exam time and professional athletes.
-College and University students are always getting sick around exam time because this is a very stressful time in their life, with that stress comes increased cortisol and with increased cortisol comes decreased immune system function.
+Good examples of prolonged exposure to mental or physical stress and its effects on immune system function are found within college / university kids around exam time, and professional athletes.
+College and University students are always getting sick around exam time because this is a very stressful time in their life, with that stress comes chronically increased cortisol and with chronically increased cortisol comes decreased immune system function.

 Beyond immune function, chronic stress can lower your testosterone levels.

-Cortisol runs quite antagonistic with testosterone.
-Meaning when testosterone levels are high, cortisol levels are normally low, and when cortisol levels are high, testosterone is normally low.
-Improving the ratio at which testosterone is with cortisol is vital to performance, muscle building, fat loss and optimal health.
+Cortisol runs antagonistic with testosterone.
+Meaning, when testosterone levels are high, cortisol levels are low, and when cortisol levels are high, testosterone is low.
+Improving the ratio at which testosterone is with cortisol is vital to performance, muscle building, fat loss, and optimal health.

 Your body is very biased in using the pregnenolone to make more cortisol if you are subjected to any type of stress and which you learned above, can come in the form of pretty much all of life’s problems.

-To put it simply, our bodies unfortunately will produce cortisol instead of testosterone so high exposure to stressors and high levels of cortisol = lowered testosterone levels.
-Which is the last thing guys like us want when it comes to athletic performance, muscle building or fat loss.
+To put it simply, our bodies unfortunately will produce cortisol instead of testosterone, so, high exposure to stressors and high levels of cortisol = lowered testosterone levels.
+Which is the last thing athletes like us want when it comes to performance, muscle building or fat loss.
 And yes, i’m talking to you too ladies — testosterone is important for you too.

 On this chronic stress note, chronic stress is an overwhelming contributor to poor sleep quality within the athletic population.

-Neurotransmitters create feelings and thoughts like happiness, motivation, focus, drive and are involved in everything from speed of thought to speed of movement.
-How it effects your sleep is it decreases your overall neurotransmitter pools, which, in turn, decrease your body’s ability to get into a deep REM sleep level.
-Neurotransmitters such as serotonin and GABA are vital to a good night’s sleep and when your overall pools are low then your sleep quality is going to be low as well.
+Neurotransmitters create feelings and thoughts like happiness, motivation, focus, drive — and are involved in everything from speed of thought to speed of movement.
+How stress effects your sleep is because it decreases your overall neurotransmitter pools, which, in turn, decrease your body’s ability to get into a deep REM sleep level.
+Neurotransmitters such as serotonin and GABA are vital to a good night’s sleep, and when your overall pools are low then your sleep quality is going to be low as well.

-What happens when you have low sleep quality is a whole other blog in itself (which I have wrote and highly recommend you go check out for more information) but just to give you a quick breakdown on how huge of an effect chronic poor sleep quality can have on your body you can concern yourself with the following:
+What happens when you have a low sleep quality is a whole other blog in itself, but just to give you a quick breakdown on how huge of an effect chronic poor sleep quality can have on your body you can concern yourself with the following:

 – Decrease thyroid output